httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that the last member in this example is an empty inner list.

-In HTTP/1, members' parameters are separated from the member and each other by semicolons.
+In textual HTTP headers, members' parameters are separated from the member and each other by semicolons.
 For example:

 ~~~ example
 Example-ParamListHeader: abc_123;a=1;b=2; cdef_456, (ghi jkl);q="9";r="w"